 Category Archives: General

-The University of Tulsa Department of Special Collections and University Archives and McFarlin Fellows hosted a reception and dinner this past Thursday, April 16th, with guest speaker Dr. Geoffrey Wawro.
-The evening began with a cocktail reception on the Albert … Continue reading
+This past Thursday, October 15th, the University of Tulsa Department of Special Collections and University Archives and McFarlin Fellows hosted a reception and dinner with a special appearance by book critic Maureen Corrigan.
+The evening began with a cocktail reception … Continue reading

 One of the lesser known gems of the University of Tulsa Special Collections is the small collection of miniature books.
 There are close to 230 volumes in the collection.
 These diminutive editions include religious, fictional, non-fictional, and poetic works.
 Some … Continue reading